swopnilnep/swopnilnep.github.io/content/work.md

 I work at Amazon as a Software Development Engineer.
 Previously, I have worked at CloudFactory, and several early stage startups.

 I graduated with a degree in Computer Science from Luther College in 2021.
-While in college, I ran the <a href="https://luthercss.github.io" target="_blank">ACM Luther College</a> chapter while in college.
+While in college, I ran the <a href="https://luthercss.github.io" target="_blank">ACM Luther College</a>.

 ## Principles